Using Keywords in Annual Meeting Proposals

-Keywords are not required for annual meeting proposals, but they will aid the program committee in grouping presentations, and help AFS staff avoid scheduling thematically related sessions against each other in a crowded program.
-Additionally, the annual meeting program book will ideally include an Index of Keywords, which will allow meeting participants to search quickly for presentations that interest them.
+Keywords aid the program committee in grouping presentations, and help AFS staff avoid scheduling thematically related sessions against each other in a crowded program.

 Good advice: